pangeacyber/langchain-python-inference-guardrails/README.md

 1. Save the Pangea domain and service tokens, along with the OpenAI key, as environment variables.

    Create a `.env` file and populate it with your OpenAI and Pangea credentials.
-Use [.env.example](.env.example) as a template.
+Use the [.env.example](.env.example) file included in this repository as a template.

-   > Instead of storing secrets locally and potentially exposing them to the environment, you can securely store your credentials in [Vault](https://pangea.cloud/services/vault/) and retrieve them dynamically at runtime.
+   > Instead of storing secrets locally and potentially exposing them to the environment, you can securely store your credentials in [Vault](https://pangea.cloud/services/vault/), optionally enable rotation, and retrieve them dynamically at runtime.
 Enable Vault the same way you enabled other services by selecting it in the left-hand sidebar of the Pangea User Console.
 The [Manage Secrets](/docs/vault/manage-secrets/secret-overview) documentation provides guidance on storing and using secrets in Vault.
    >
    > For example, you can store your OpenAI key in Vault and retrieve it using the [Vault APIs](/docs/api/vault/v1-general#/v1/get).
-When you enable a Pangea service, its default token can be stored in Vault automatically.
+When you enable a new Pangea service, its default token is stored in Vault automatically.

 1. Open the provided Jupyter notebook, [langchain-python-inference-guardrails.ipynb](langchain-python-inference-guardrails.ipynb), and run the code examples in your Python environment.

    [Jupyter notebooks](https://jupyter.org/) provide a popular way to execute Python code interactively.
-You can [install Jupyter](https://jupyter.org/install) in your system or use a plugin for your IDE.
+You can [install Jupyter](https://jupyter.org/install) on your system or use an IDE extension.

+   > Be sure to select the kernel in your local `.venv` environment if it is not automatically set by your IDE.